 Weaving can be a fun and rewarding hobby to pick up.
 And all you need to get started is a weaving loom and some yarn.

-How To Make Your Own Hand Weaving Loom
+How To Build a Weaving Loom

 Although making a rigid heddle loom or inkle loom is pretty difficult, making a simple frame loom is totally possible if you have some basic woodworking skills and the tools necessary.